oskitone/scout/readme.md

 2. With the Scout's power off, use an [FTDI Serial TTL-232 cable](https://www.adafruit.com/product/70) to connect the Scout's UART header to your computer.
    1. The Scout's UART header has "B" and "G" labels on its sides to match the cables Black and Green wires.
    2. The cable provides power to the Scout, so it should now be on and working normally
-   3. Don't turn the power switch on, as the extra voltage from the batteries can damage the ATmega!
+   3. **Double check that the power switch is OFF!** Leaving it on can permanently damage the microcontroller or batteries!
 3. In the IDE, under "Tools->Board", select "Arduino Uno".
 Under "Tools->Port" select your new cable; its exact name will depend on the brand.
 If you're not sure which it is, try unplugging and restarting the IDE -- whichever it was will no longer be listed, so you'll know which it is when reconnecting and restarting.
 4. Download the code from this repo and load `arduino/scout.ino` in the Arduino IDE.
 You'll also need the `CircularBuffer` and `Keypad` libraries, so open up "Tools->Manage libraries" and search for those to install them.
    1. Try uploading this to the Scout by going to "Sketch->Upload".
 If it works, after 10 seconds or so, it will blink just like it does when you switch its power on.
 If it doesn't work, the IDE will print out an error that you can google to find out how to fix.